You are currently on Hearing Direct UK

 Lack of social interaction is not good for anyone, but for those in a relationship, both parties will be affected.
 The sheer effort required to communicate with each other can leave your partner feeling lonely, frustrated, impatient and confused.

-It is widely recognized that hearing loss can have a negative impact on our mental health, including:
+It is widely recognised that hearing loss can have a negative impact on our mental health, including:

 Studies are now indicating that our social well-being and closest relationships are also at risk.
 According to research by the University of Nottingham in the UK, the results of which were published in the journal Trends in Hearing, hearing loss can affect the way we socially interact in every aspect of life.
 According to lead author, Vanessa Vas, Ph.D.: “Oftentimes, both parties became depressed and socially withdrawn”.
 She added: “…the whole process is draining for [spouses], as they often have to serve as another set of ears, answering the phone and translating conversations”.